-Shareholders Agreements and Investment Agreements are highly bespoke documents that can range from the very simple to the very complex.
+Shareholders Agreements are highly bespoke documents that can range from the very simple to the very complex.
+Such agreements might include clauses that:

 The Everyman Legal Resources area has been introduced in response to our solicitors' frustration at not being able to assist business people and individuals who need to create legal documents but do not have the budget to engage a solicitor to provide them with a fully bespoke service.